top of page

 What happened to Essie in the New World?

 She found herself in an unexpected situation requiring the use of her medical knowledge to save the life of Aquila Wright, her benefactor.
-When Mr. Wright was later asked to start the county’s first hospital, he turned to Essie, and she was faced with overcoming the odds of leading a difficult venture in a society ruled by pompous men.
+When Mr. Wright was later asked to start the colony’s first hospital, he turned to Essie, and she was faced with overcoming the odds of leading a difficult venture in a society ruled by pompous men.

 The Diary of Essie Lassiter is currently in development.
 No release date has been announced.
-To receive updates, join the Komodo Dragon mailing list at https://komododragonbooks.com/contact.
+To receive updates, join the Komodo Dragon mailing list at https://www.sampolakoff.com/contact-1

 Sam Polakoff is the award-winning author of four prior novels, Hiatus (2018), Shaman (2019), Escaping Mercy (2021), and An Inch from Oblivion (2023).
 These titles are all available in paper and Kindle formats at Amazon.